GregTrevellick/OpenInApp.Launcher/src/VisualStudioMarketPlaceAssets/OpenInVS2019Enterprise/README.md

 [ThirdPartyAppHomePage]: https://www.visualstudio.com/vs/

+>#### Please note: At this time the extension will currently open the selected file in [VS2019 Preview Edition](https://visualstudio.microsoft.com/vs/preview/).

 Open multiple files and/or folders simultaneously in [Visual Studio 2019 Enterprise Edition][ThirdPartyAppHomePage] directly from [Visual Studio's][VisualStudioURL] Code Editor window and / or Solution Explorer.